 When you want to take all the physical effort out of opening a wine bottle, an electric wine opener is probably your best bet.
 Powered by a small battery-charged motor, electric wine bottle openers typically require you to center a tubular opening over the bottle, press a button, and watch the worm drill down to extract the cork.
-These are particularly good for those with limited hand strength, though there are a couple of downsides: They're typically designed to sit out on the counter, potentially taking up valuable space.
-Also, if your unit isn't charged, you'll need a manual opener or you're out of luck.
+These are particularly good for those with limited hand strength, though they require more storage space.

-If you're looking for an affordable electric wine opener, reviewers highly recommend the Oster Electric Wine Opener (Est. $20).
-Many say it opens wine bottles quickly and easily, and it is very well priced at about $20.
+If you're looking for an even more affordable electric option, reviewers highly recommend the Oster Electric Wine Opener (Est. $20).
+Many say it opens wine bottles quickly and easily.
 The unit, a silver plastic tube with black accents that sits upright in a black charging base, should blend in well in most modern kitchens.
 An included foil cutter can be stored with the charging base.
-For $10 more, you can also buy a unit that comes with a wine chiller.

-It couldn't be easier to use the Oster, reviewers say: All you have to do is hold the unit's opening on top of the cork, press a button and wait for the cork's removal.
+In general, the Oster's push-button operation gets high marks.
 Because it's so easy to operate, Guy recommends it for "those with grip issues."
 He also notes that the unit's slim body makes it especially good for users with smaller hands.
 There are scattered reports of durability-related issues: Some reviewers say it stopped holding a charge after several months, while others say it started dying in the middle of pulling a cork.
-The unit comes with a one-year limited warranty.
+It comes with a one-year warranty.